 In this article, we are going to describe ten investment ideas, specifically geared towards Dentists and Orthodontists, that have the potential to produce passive income.
 For each one, we will describe what it is, how it produces passive income, and the pros and cons of allocating capital to it.
 By the end, the goal is for Dentist/Orthodontist readers to recognize at least one or two ideas that may be a suitable fit for their own preferences.

-At First National Realty Partners, we specialize in the purchase and management of grocery store anchored retail centers, which tend to be good passive income producers.
+At First National Realty Partners, we specialize in the purchase and management of grocery store anchored retail centers, which tend to be good passive real estate investing opportunities.
 If you are an accredited investor and would like to learn more about our current investment opportunities, click here.

 “Best Investments” vs. Most Suitable Investments